fastplotlib/fastplotlib/docs/source/user_guide/faq.rst

         - `wxPython`

     Note: Use in Google Colab is not highly functional.
 We recommend using an inexpensive alternative cloud provider such as CodeOcean or Lambda Cloud.
-Kushal has tested these and `fastplotlib` works very well.
+We have tested these and `fastplotlib` works very well.

 How can I use `fastplotlib` interactively?
 ------------------------------------------